Tests and Diagnosis

 Several studies show that mammography screening has reduced the number of deaths from breast cancer.
 However, some other studies have not shown a clear benefit from mammography.

 Scientists are continuing to examine the level of benefit that mammography can produce.
-The National Cancer Institute recommends the following:
+The U.S. Preventive Services Task Force (USPSTF) recommends a screening mammography for women 50-74 years every two years.

 Between 5 and 10 percent of mammogram results are abnormal and require more testing.
 Most of these follow-up tests confirm that no cancer was present.